Quickstart: Get started with Azure Sentinel

 Potential malicious events: When traffic is detected from sources that are known to be malicious, Azure Sentinel alerts you on the map.
 If you see orange, it is inbound traffic: someone is trying to access your organization from a known malicious IP address.
 If you see Outbound (red) activity, it means that data from your network is being streamed out of your organization to a known malicious IP address.

-Recent cases: To view your recent cases, their severity and the number of alerts associated with the case.
-If you see as sudden peak in a specific type of alert, it could mean that there is an active attack currently running.
-For example, if you have a sudden peak of 20 Pass-the-hash events from Azure ATP, it's possible that someone is currently trying to attack you.
+Recent incidents: To view your recent incidents, their severity and the number of alerts associated with the incident.
+If you see a sudden peak in a specific type of alert, it could mean that there is an active attack currently running.
+For example, if you have a sudden peak of 20 Pass-the-hash events from Microsoft Defender for Identity (formerly Azure ATP), it's possible that someone is currently trying to attack you.

 Data source anomalies: Microsoft's data analysts created models that constantly search the data from your data sources for anomalies.
 If there aren't any anomalies, nothing is displayed.
 If anomalies are detected, you should deep dive into them to see what happened.
 For example, click on the spike in Azure Activity.
 You can click on Chart to see when the spike happened, and then filter for activities that occurred during that time period to see what caused the spike.

-Built-in dashboards provide integrated data from your connected data sources to let you deep dive into the events generated in those services.
-The built-in dashboards include Azure ID, Azure activity events, and on-premises, which can be data from Windows Events from servers, from first party alerts, from any third party including firewall traffic logs, Office 365, and insecure protocols based on Windows events.
+Built-in workbooks provide integrated data from your connected data sources to let you deep dive into the events generated in those services.
+The built-in workbooks include Azure AD, Azure activity events, and on-premises, which can be data from Windows Events from servers, from first party alerts, from any third-party including firewall traffic logs, Office 365, and insecure protocols based on Windows events.
+The workbooks are based on Azure Monitor Workbooks to provide you with enhanced customizability and flexibility in designing your own workbook.
+For more information, see Workbooks.

-- Under Settings, select Dashboards.
-Under Installed, you can see all your installed dashboards.
-Under All you can see the whole gallery of built-in dashboards that are available for installation.
+- Under Settings, select Workbooks.
+Under Installed, you can see all your installed workbook.
+Under All, you can see the whole gallery of built-in workbooks that are available for installation.

-- Search for a specific dashboard to see the whole list and description of what each offers.
+- Search for a specific workbook to see the whole list and description of what each offers.

-- Assuming you use Azure AD, to get up and running with Azure Sentinel, we recommend that you install at least the following dashboards:
+- Assuming you use Azure AD, to get up and running with Azure Sentinel, we recommend that you install at least the following workbooks:

 Azure AD: Use either or both of the following: